Russia, China veto U.N. Security Council resolution on Syria

 “What has been said of late, in the media, about chemical weapons, the intention of Syria to use chemical weapons, has no basis whatsoever,” he told the council.

-China’s U.N.
-Ambassador Li Baodong said he had pushed for consensus among the council on Syria, but that the Western-backed resolution had been “seriously problematic with uneven content that is intended to put pressure on only one party.”
+Despite some limited cooperation with Western powers, Russia and China have been increasingly pro-active in recent years when it comes to preventing Western Security Council members from putting too much pressure on the governments of countries where they have an interest, such as Iran, North Korea and Sudan.

-“It would not help resolve the Syrian issue,” Li told the council.
-“It would not only further aggravate the turmoil but also result in spillover of the problem into other countries in the region.”
+Russia and China support each other on the council to protect their respective allies from interference.

-Additional reporting by Matt Spetalnick in Washington and Stephanie Nebehay in Geneva; Writing by Andrew Quinn; Editing by David Brunnstrom
+Additional reporting by Matt Spetalnick in Washington and Stephanie Nebehay in Geneva and by Ben Blanchard in Beijing